 A Gap Year is a year between graduation from MUWCI and enrollment in university.
 A Gap Year can be an excellent opportunity to work on a personal project or engage in purposeful travel.

-We are unable to administer the SAT exam on August 29 and September 26.
-We hope to administer the SAT on 3rd October, 7th November and 5th December if it is safe to do so.
+We are unable to administer the SAT exam on October 3.
+We hope to administer the SAT on November 7 and December 5 if it is safe to do so.

 There is no specific dress code, but students are expected to dress appropriately keeping cultural sensitivities in mind at all times as outlined in the Student Handbook.